preespp/Smart-Lamb/README.md

 # Smart-Lamb
-The project for Lutron Light Competition, Boston University
+The project for Lutron Lighting Innovation Competition, Boston University